nabil-boag/angular-multimocks/README.md

     scenarios: {
       myApp: {
         src: 'mocks',
-        dest: 'build/scenarioData.js',
+        dest: 'build/scenarios.js',
         baseURL: 'http://myapi.com/'
       }
     },

+Once the task is run, `build/scenarios.js` will define a module called `scenarios` which you can add to your app as a dependency:

+    angular.module('myApp', ['scenario'])

 ## `scenarioMockDataProvider`

-Tempo Scenario also declares a provider, `scenarioMockDataProvider`, which allows you to set mock data by passing an object.
+Tempo Scenario also declares a provider, `scenarioMockDataProvider`, which allows you to set mock data by passing an object to the `setMockData` method.